Educational Motivational Speakers

-Every weekend people are sitting at desks and kitchen tables planning lessons that will resonate throughout peoples lives.
+Every weekend people are sitting at desks and kitchen tables planning lessons that will resonate throughout people’s lives.
 Bonds and relationships are being created that will be discussed in blogs, books, TED talks and be repeated for generations to come.

 If someone chooses to attend a conference or inspirational talk they want part of themselves or their mindset to be changed.
 If you are a teacher your students will not leave your care the same as they started.
+You will have learnt a lot from them as well.
 If you are a leader your colleagues should not leave practicing the same way, they should walk away from interactions feeling down or overwhelmed.
-We are in a professional that demands accountability, and rightly so.
+We are in a profession that demands accountability, and rightly so.
 I don’t want anyone walking away thinking they need to complete a task to tick a box but because it is vital.
 I will not be happy claiming I am a leader until my colleagues are excited to bring me ideas, or even better projects they have completed because they feel empowered.

 Shaping the future of children is a huge responsibility, at no point in the future will anyone put so much effort into ensuring our students grow.
 If we succeed, if we put our all into their education they will leave us having grown, but grown as a whole being.
 Not just academically, not just with increased confidence, not just taller.

 Their success will be coming our of childhood stronger, more highly skilled, and equipped to deal with some of the issues life will throw at them.
-Hopefully they will leave inspired by your teaching and remember some of your lessons for the rest of their lives.
+Hopefully, they will leave inspired by your teaching and remember some of your lessons for the rest of their lives.

 Now the difference between a teacher and a motivational speaker is you don’t usually get to repeat your presentation.
 It is bespoke to each class, often to each student.
 In almost all cases your class hasn’t chosen to be there with you.
-You have a couple of minutes to hook, engage and inspire those children to complete whatever task or activity you have planned. throughout the next hour you will have to reengage, motivate and focus those students to achieve.
+You have a couple of minutes to hook, engage and inspire those children to complete whatever task or activity you have planned.
+Throughout the next hour, you will have to reengage, motivate and focus those students to achieve.